LovelaceAcademy/Learn/_posts/2021-06-10-transactions-utxo-and-metadata.markdown

 {% endtab %}
 {% endtabs %}

+Congratulations!
+You have submitted and verified your first transaction using `cardano-cli`!

 Alternatively you can verify the result in a testnet block explorer like [Cardanoscan](https://testnet.cardanoscan.io/) or [ADATools](https://testnet.adatools.io/transactions) through a direct search of the `transaction ID` from the `Get Transaction ID` step above.
 Note for mainnet explorer URLs remove the `testnet` subdomain prefix in the URL.

 ## Using Block Explorers